 Author: Dr. Colin Butler, DPT, ATC

-Let’s look first at the anatomy of the hips and then break down how we can identify different areas to focus our efforts at making change here.
+Before we talk about solutions, let’s look at the anatomy of the hips and then break down how to identify what deserves your attention.

 Anatomy

-Think of the pelvis as the house around your hip.
-It’s two wing-like structures called “innominates” connected by a bone called the sacrum.
-Not shown in Figure 1 is how your lower back is continuous with the topmost aspect of the sacrum, to form a complex between your spine, pelvis, and hip bones
+Think of the pelvis as the house that your hips live in.
+It is made up of two wing-like structures called innominates, which are connected by the sacrum.
+Your lower back connects directly into the top of the sacrum, forming a complex relationship between the spine, pelvis, and hip joints.

 In a previous post, I talked about why “stretching” a muscle that has the perception of tension, or that might be a contributor to a reduction of joint motion might be a simplistic, reductionist way of viewing how the body creates movement.